The Hitchhiker's Guide to SQL Injection prevention

 $stm = $db->prepare('SELECT * FROM t WHERE id=?
 AND email=?');

-But with our new complex types there is no way to use this approach anymore.
-Because, for example, identifier can never be bound as string.
+But with our new complex types, there is no way to use this approach anymore.
+Because, for example, an identifier can never be bound as a string.
 So, we have to always set placeholder type explicitly.
-And it makes a problem: although both PDO and Mysqli offers their own solutions, I wouldn't call any of them viable.
+And it makes a problem: although both PDO and Mysqli offer their own solutions, I wouldn't call any of them viable.

 - with PDO's tons of rows with

 mysql_real_escape_stringapproach in terms of code size and a number of repetitions.